SoftwareHeritage/swh-dataset/docs/generate_subdataset.rst

 available as a database on AWS Athena, which can be set up by following the steps described in :ref:`swh-graph-athena`.

-The subdataset can then be generated with the ``swh dataset athena gensubdataset`` command::
+The subdataset can then be generated with the ``swh export athena gensubdataset`` command::

-    swh dataset athena gensubdataset \
+    swh export athena gensubdataset \
         --swhids swhids.csv \
         --database swh_20210323
         --subdataset-database swh_20210323_popular3kpython \